Skip to main content

 To meet photo requirements for Indian visa uploads in 2026, focus on the validator rules first: JPEG, 10–300 KB, square, and 350–1000 px—then make sure the photo itself is clean: full-face front view, plain light/white background, and no shadows.

-If you want to reduce avoidable rework across your whole visa file (not only the photo), run a structured pre-check before submission: avoid visa rejection document mistakes and start your workflow in Vidicy via sign up.
+If you want to reduce avoidable rework across your whole visa file (not only the photo), run a structured pre-check before submission with Why Visa Applications Get Rejected: 7 Document Mistakes and start your workflow in Vidicy via sign up.

 Related Reads